klerk-framework/website/src/pages/index.md

 Klerk means 'bookkeeper' in swedish.

 :::note
-Klerk is still in alpha.
+Klerk is still in beta.
 This means that the API is not yet stable.
 :::

 ## Basic ideas